Cam Robinson: NFL career statistics

+Regular season

 Personal life

 On May 17, 2016, Robinson was arrested for possession of marijuana and weapons charges in West Monroe, Louisiana.
 According to the police booking information, he was charged with two misdemeanors, possession and illegal carrying of a weapon, as well as felony possession of stolen firearms.
-The charges were dropped on June 20, 2016 by the district attorney because of insufficient evidence.
+The charges were dropped on June 20, 2016, by the district attorney because of insufficient evidence.
 District Attorney Jerry D. Jones said "I want to emphasize once again that the main reason I'm doing this is that I refuse to ruin the lives of two young men who have spent their adolescence and teenage years, working and sweating, while we were all in the air conditioning."